Submission

 The technical report

-• We suggest you can use the ICASSP 2026 template.
+- We suggest you use the ICASSP 2026 Paper Kit.

 Note, you will not have your final evaluation set scores when you submit your report.
 We will score your submission for you and return your score (we aim to do this within 24 hours of submission).
 This extra information can then be included in a revised version of your report, which will be published on the workshop website in time for the workshop itself on May 2026.